 Development meets IT Ops

-The easiest way to conceptualize DevOps is as a continuous loop.
+The easiest way to learn what DevOps is is to think of it as a continuous loop.
 Instead of discrete processes, development, and operations become part of an ongoing cycle that includes planning, coding, building, testing, releasing, deploying, operating, and monitoring applications and service

 This continuous workflow approach enables teams to immediately identify and address issues related to both form and function earlier in the process to avoid problems before software is released into production.